-- Behavioural techniques that help the man to ‘unlearn’ the habit of premature ejaculation.
+- Behavioural techniques (self-control techniques) that help the man to ‘unlearn’ premature ejaculation.
 You may need professional advice on how to benefit from these techniques.
-These are most likely to produced permanent results.
+These are most likely to give permanent results.

 - Counselling, to alleviate the emotional or psychological causes of your PE.

 Our online PE clinic offers both Priligy and EMLA cream, alongside a free online assessment by NHS experienced clinicians, meaning you can seek medical help for your condition from the comfort of your own home.